wjasonhuang/python_utils/concurrency/notes.md

         // deadlock.
 Since p is previously locked
         // we will never reach here...
 ```
+1) Mututal Exclusoin
+2) Hold and Wait
+3) No preemption
+4) Cicular Wait

 ## Livelock:
 A livelock on the other hand is almost similar to a deadlock, except that the states of the processes involved in a livelock constantly keep on changing with regard to one another, none progressing.
 ```